 (13) Shibuya can be overwhelming, so I sometimes escape to The Aldgate, a British pub with a 40/60 mix of locals and foreigners.
 It’s usually a low key vibe and I’ve had some great conversations with strangers here.

 (16) If you’re up in Ikebukuro, Beersaurus is decent.
 I made a good friend at the bar there.
 A quick subway ride will take you to (17) Cat & Cask, a unique English pub feel with a mostly Japanese clientele, run by a Brit and his Japanese wife.
-I’ve been twice and love it, but it can be a bit quiet for a tourist.
+I’ve been three times and love it, but it can be a bit quiet for a tourist.

 (18) I almost forgot about TY Harbor, the unique beer and BBQ establishment beautifully situated on the canals of Shinagawa.
 One of the only restaurants on Tokyo with legitimate water views.
 A 15-minute walk from Shinagawa station, but closer to the Tennozu Isle Station on the Tokyo Monorail and Rinkai Lines.
 Very nice on a sunny day for lunch or a warm evening.